Explore the social and political dynamics in the arts and architecture of the world’s largest democracy.

 This program integrates critical theory, aesthetic theory, research ethics, and the methodology of how the arts in India are studied.
 Students are asked to consider how they educate themselves to look deeply and develop more sophisticated observational skills.
 The program’s coursework encourages students to engage in the arts and to question what it means to be creative and how they assess the creativity of a society.
 Students are asked to consider why it is important to understand the creative traditions and contemporary politics around both traditional and new forms of artistic expression in India today.

-The program accomplishes this by examining a range of India’s visual and performing arts—including architecture, painting, sculpture, printmaking, photography, film, dance, music, and theater—in historic and contemporary contexts, with particular emphasis on the intimate relationship between art and religion in the historical past and in the context of the twenty-first-century democratic nation-state.
+The program accomplishes this by examining a range of India’s visual and performing arts—including architecture, painting, sculpture, printmaking, photography, film, dance, music, and theater—in historic and contemporary contexts, with particular emphasis on the intimate relationship between art and religion in the historical past and in the context of the 21-century democratic nation-state.

 Students are asked to analyze the meaning and theories of aesthetic response in one of the world’s founding civilizations.
 By using the rich and varied arts of India, students look into the fundamental human language of rituals, signs, and symbols.